Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Green Spaces

-There is over 70 hectares of land to explore in Kadriorg Park and interesting nooks and crannies to appease any kind of traveler.
-There is Concert Square where you will typically find live events, People’s Park which is popular with picnickers and nearby Swan Pond and Youth Park which is a hit with the little ones.
+There are over 70 hectares of land to explore in Kadriorg Park and interesting nooks and crannies to appease any kind of traveller.
+There is Concert Square, where you will typically find live events; People’s Park, which is popular with picnickers; and nearby Swan Pond and Youth Park, which is a hit with the little ones.

 Museums & Historical Buildings

 The jewel of the park is undoubtedly Peter the Great’s baroque-style palace.
-He built it for his wife Catherine in 1718 and today it houses Kadriorg Art Museum.
+He built it for his wife Catherine in 1718, and today, it houses the Kadriorg Art Museum.

 Inside the art museum, you can find an eclectic collection of classic Western European and Russian art.
 The interior architecture of the building is something special as well.

-You can also find some more modern buildings like the nearby Art Museum of Estonia.
+You can also find some more modern buildings like the nearby Kumu Art Museum, also known as the Estonian Art Museum.
 It is the most prominent art museum in the nation and showcases a much larger collection of works from international and local artists.
+The museum’s Gallery of Contemporary Art is highly regarded among the international art community.

 Other Museums